projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 Host to Guest Mapping
 =====================

-ACRN hypervisor creates Service OS's guest (GPA) to host (HPA) mapping (EPT mapping) through the function ``prepare_sos_vm_memmap()`` when it creates the SOS VM.
+ACRN hypervisor creates the Service OS's guest (GPA) to host (HPA) mapping (EPT mapping) through the function ``prepare_sos_vm_memmap()`` when it creates the Service VM.
 It follows these rules:

 -  Identical mapping
 -  Map all memory range with UNCACHED type